As many are recovering from the pandemic, many leaders are putting their employees first.

-We identify seven reasons why internal communications is a crucial business function and is more critical than ever before.
+In today’s complex environment, an organization’s team members must understand and live the brand promise.
+Here are a few reasons why internal communications are a crucial business function and are more critical than ever before.